scottdotweb/tools/minecraft-onedrive/README.md

 we have to move some of the Minecraft folders into OneDrive's folder, then create links to those folders from where they were originally, so that the game can keep using them.
 This project will do the work of that for you.

-At the moment it's separate scripts, but will eventually be a single script which asks you questions about what you'd like to sync and works accordingly.

 # General notes before proceeding